Level Up: Custom Legends in Tableau

 ,

 Tableau does a pretty good job with its default color legends for charts – little squares of color, labels, the usual – but sometimes you just need something a little more special.
 In today’s post, the next in the Level Up Series, I’ll show you a couple of use cases where you might want a custom legend.
-Then we’ll walk through the steps to create your own (+ a bonus method)!
+Then we’ll walk through the steps for my favorite method to create your own (+ a bonus method)!

 use case 1: Indicate Mark type